Coddo-Python/TPNET-Server-Discord-Bot/README.md

 ## Creating a Discord Application

-Step 1: Navigate to [Discord Developer Website](https://discord.com/developers/applications) Visit the Discord applications page.
+Step 1: Navigate to the [Discord Developer Website](https://discord.com/developers/applications).
 This is where all Discord bots and OAuth applications are are born.

 Step 2: Create your first Application Click Create an Application Enter your Application's name under Name The description, and app icon can be ignored for now and edited later.